Rahamadullahbabu/DAY-1/README.md

 	    HTTP 1.1	                                             			    HTTP 2

-	It works on the textual format
+•	It works on the textual format
-	                                                               			  It works on the binary protocol
+	                                                               		•	  It works on the binary protocol
-	There is head pf line blocking that blocks all the requests behind it until it doesn’t get its all resources.
-It allows multiplexing so one TCP (Transmission Control Protocol) connection is required 										for multiple requests.
+•         There is head pf line blocking that blocks all the requests behind it until it doesn’t get its all resources.
+									•It allows multiplexing so one TCP (Transmission Control Protocol) connection is required 										for multiple requests.

-	It uses requests resource in lining for use getting pages.
-It uses PUSH frame by server that collects all multiple pages.
+•	It uses requests resource in lining for use getting pages.	   	•  It uses PUSH frame by server that collects all multiple pages.

-	It compresses data by itself	                                 	  It uses   Compressed file archive (HPack) for data compression
+•	It compresses data by itself	                                 	•  It uses   Compressed file archive (HPack) for data compression

-	Low performance                                                 	High performance
+•	Low performance                                                 •	High performance